 This SFRA is intended to be used as a long-term planning document.
-It is therefore necessary to consider the potential impacts of climate change in terms of fluvial and tidal flood risk.
+PPS25 states that climate change needs to be considered in terms of both fluvial and tidal flooding.

 At present it is difficult to quantify how the changing climate will affect the areas currently at risk of flooding.
 The limits of floodplains cannot be defined precisely because floods with similar probability can arise from different combinations of event that will have different impacts.
-However while sea level rise and climate change could have a significant impact on levels of risk, current information would suggest that the actual areas at risk are not expected to increase significantly.
+However government guidance suggests possible increases due to climate change.
+Using this guidance various modelling / calculation techniques have shown that fluvial flooding is not expected to increase significantly in this area but sea level rise may result in major changes to the areas at risk of tidal flooding in the future.